wy1iu/MHE/README.md

 ### Introduction

 The repository contains the tensorflow implementation of Minimum Hyperspherical Energy (MHE) and Caffe implementation of SphereFace+.
-The code will be released shortly.
+Our paper is available at [arXiv](https://arxiv.org/abs/1805.09298).
+The code is a demo code and the complete version will be released shortly.

 ### Citation